-What’s real estate law all about?
-What's it that real estate lawyers do and how do they do it?
+What’s land law all about?
+What's it that property lawyers do and how do they do it?
 These are the queries that pop up in one’s mind as one gets initiated in the real estate business and the only way one can get answers to these questions is by seeking advice.

 Oftentimes even after paying a couple of lakhs of rupees as a down payment on a flat, that is under construction the builder or developer does not start construction work on the plea that due to unforeseen circumstances, the construction work had to be withheld.
 A few months could very well have elapsed and the work may be pending.

 At this point, the developer/builder may be asked by the homeowner to clarify matters.
 Once the seemingly lackadaisical attitude of the developer is noticeable heated arguments may ensue followed by threats of a possible lawsuit by the homebuyer.
 The threat of a lawsuit is a deterrent for the contractor/builder who may retaliate by waiving off suing rights by signing one of the legal documents.
 Subsequently, the contractor who was unresponsive and had bolted would take the initiative of contacting the homebuyer.